meshari343/NEXUS_AI/README.md

 pip install -e                                 # install nexus_ai package uvicorn nexus_ai.fastapi.main:app --reload     # run API
 ```
-after that, you can go to http://127.0.0.1:8000 in your local browser.
+after that, you can go to http://127.0.0.1:8000 in your local browser, to see the API documentation.

-below is a JSON sample input dataset, to use in testing out the API.
+below is a JSON sample input dataset, to use in testing out the API models.
 ```json
 [
 {"rating": 5.0,